Harold

 Literary Figures

-Overall, the name Harold has been borne by a diverse group of historical figures, including kings, prime ministers, military leaders, and literary figures.
+Overall, the name Harold has been borne by a diverse group of historical figures, including kings, prime ministers, military leaders, & literary figures.
 Whether ya’re interested in history, politics, or literature, there’s sure to be a Harold who piques yar interest.

 Popularity of the Name Harold